 - Bring a straw or drink your beverage without one.

 - Bring a reusable water bottle to stay hydrated and refill as needed.

 - Bring your own coffee thermos for hot beverages when you visit a coffee shop.

-- Use e-tickets whenever possible (apple wallet for plane tickets is 1 good example)
+- Use e-tickets whenever possible (Apple Wallet for plane tickets is one good example)

 - Try to avoid restaurants that only serve in paper, plastic and/r styrofoam packaging.
 Restaurants that serve compostable packaging are good, but avoiding any kind of single-use item is better.